cghiaus/ELECTRE_Tri/README.md

 ELECTRE Tri-B is a Multiple-Criteria Decision-Making ([MCDM](https://en.m.wikipedia.org/wiki/Multiple-criteria_decision_analysis)) method for sorting alternatives into predefined categories defined by lower and upper boundaries.

-This repository contains a Python 3.11.7 implementation of ELECTRE Tri-B and of Simos' method for determining the weights of criteria, along with explanations and examples.
+This repository contains a framework and a Python 3.11.7 implementation of ELECTRE Tri-B and of Simos' method for determining the weights of criteria, along with documentation and examples.

 ## Contents